vivianzvz/monopoly_boycott/README.md

 # Monopoly Boycott Game (oTree)

 This repository contains the oTree implementation of the **Monopoly Boycott Game**, developed for ECON 165 at UC Santa Cruz.
+The project idea originated from Jennifer Sotelo Perez, Isaac Robles, and Ryan Bradley.

 ## 🧠 Purpose
 The experiment models a simple monopolist-consumer market, where: